kevinccbsg/phones-search-activity/README.md

 # Phone Searcher

-You can check all your favorite phones
+You can check all your favorite phones.
+[Demo link](https://phone-searcher-kdrbslrogk.now.sh/)

 # initiate the project